KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

       </td>

       <td>
-        The base domain used for branding and tracking.
+        Enter your own subdomain to be used for branding and tracking

-        * For **System Domains**, this is auto-filled based on your account region.
-For more information, refer to System Domain and Region Mapping below the table.
-        * For **Custom Domains**, enter your own subdomain.
       </td>
     </tr>